bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ### Passing extra parameters

 Markdown can’t handle more image parameters than the ones mentioned above.
 To generate a caption etc., the theme offers additional parameters.
-All of them may be inserted as Hugo resource meta-data in the front-matter.
-We can also change the few image layout parameters directly in the Markdown content by adding parameters to the image name with a special syntax.
+All of them may be inserted as **resource meta-data** in the front-matter.
+A few image layout parameters may also be added directly in the Markdown content by adding **in-place parameters** to the image name.

 #### Resource meta-data {#meta-data}